 MA 134.
 College Algebra.
 Functions and graphs, polynomial and rational functions, exponential and logarithmic functions, and sequences.
-Prerequisite: MA 106 with a minimum grade of C or MA 102 with a minimum grade of C or ACT Math score of 15-21 with required score on appropriate mathematics placement test, or ACT Math score of 22 or higher.
+Prerequisite: MA 106 with a minimum grade of C or MA 106 with a minimum grade of C or ACT Math score of 15-21 with required score on appropriate mathematics placement test, or

+ACT Math score of 22 or higher.
 (University Studies course) (3)

 MA 135.
 College Algebra and Trigonometry.
 Integrated course of College Algebra and Plane Trigonometry.
 Credit may not be received for MA 133 or MA 134 and MA 135.
-Prerequisite: MA106 with a grade of 'C' or higher or MA102 with a grade of 'CR' or a grade of 'C' or higher or a required score on an appropriate mathematics placement test, or ACT Math subscore of 22 or higher.
+Prerequisite: MA 106 with a minimum grade of 'C' or a required score on an appropriate mathematics placement test, or ACT Math subscore of 22 or higher.
 (5)

 MA 137.
 Precalculus.
 In-depth study of polynomial, rational, exponential, logarithmic, and trigonometric functions and equations with applications.
-Credit may not be received for MA137 and any of the following: MA 133, MA 134, or MA 135.
-Prerequisite: MA 102 or MA 106 with a grade of CR; or MA 095 with a minimum grade of C; or ACT Math subscore of 22 or higher.
+Credit may not be received for MA 137 and any of the following: MA 133, MA 134, or MA 135.
+Prerequisite: MA 106 with a grade of CR; or MA 095 with a minimum grade of C; or ACT Math subscore of 22 or higher.
 (University Studies course) (5)